5 from 4 votes

 Ingredients for Irish soda bread in bowls with text titles.

-• 1 teaspoon baking soda – baking soda is stronger than baking soda and gives this bread the left it needs.
+• baking soda – baking soda is stronger than baking powder and gives this bread the left it needs.
 You can’t swap the two in this recipe or the bread won’t turn out right.

-• 1 cup raisins – you can also use golden raisins
+• raisins – you can also use golden raisins

 How To Make Delicious Irish Soda Bread